sluukkonen/metrica/README.md

-If you want to customize a metric (see Dropwizard Metrics [documentation](https://dropwizard.github.io/metrics/3.1.0/getting-started/) for more information), you can register a custom metric by using +Metrica.register+.
+If you want to customize a metric (see Dropwizard Metrics [documentation](https://dropwizard.github.io/metrics/3.1.0/getting-started/) for more information), you can register a custom metric by using `Metrica.register`.

-For example, if you want to use a timer with a  +SlidingTimeWindowReservoir+ instead of the default +ExponentiallyDecayingReservoir+, you can register it as follows.
+For example, if you want to use a timer with a `SlidingTimeWindowReservoir` instead of the default `ExponentiallyDecayingReservoir`, you can register it as follows.

 ```ruby